Frequently Asked Questions

 The University of North Alabama accepts applications on a rolling admissions policy.
-However, in international applications due to the different processes, UNA Admissions Office recommends applications, be made at least 30 days prior to the starting date.
+However, in International Admissions follow a different process.
+UNA Admissions Office recommends applications be made at least 30 days prior to the starting date.
 It is also recommended that graduate and transfer students apply at least 60 days before the start of classes.

 University of North Alabama is a state university and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelors, masters and education specialist degrees.
 It has separate and additional accreditations for its Colleges of Business (i.e. ACBSP), Education (i.e. NCATE), and Nursing and Allied Health (i.e. CCNE).
 Additionally, UNA has accreditation or certification in a number of disciplinary areas such as art, music, industrial hygiene and social work.

 There is no official ranking system in the US; however, UNA is one of the first 100 universities among over 4,000 institutions in the USA and the oldest in the State of Alabama.

 Currently there are about 5,000 undergraduate and 700 graduate students studying at UNA.

 International students at UNA campus always receive a warm welcome.
 They are drawn from 50 countries and the population of international students at the University continues to grow.
 These students do very well academically, socially, athletically, and otherwise providing a rich source of cultural diversity to the University.